MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 For focus stacked images, I don't want to put the images that contribute be put in Mylio.
 OK to save to archive.
 Maybe a note about that.
 Added some fields.
 Write to caption since can only put so much info in the name and Special Instructions is easily missed.
 Works but thought I saw a mess up.

 Change .ori to .ori.orf so Mac can open.
 And fileEXIF.CameraType2 = "OM-1" on .orf

+Should have been here anyway, but checked and added some Nova extension, so gem install solargraph
+➜ solargraph download-core # The `download-core` command is deprecated. # was on Extension page?